revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 ---

-29. How to declare a variable so that it can hold multiple values?
+29.How to declare a variable so that it can hold multiple values?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)